 The Zcash Foundation is a 501(c)(3) public charity that builds financial privacy infrastructure for the public good, primarily serving the users of the Zcash protocol and blockchain.

-In addition to the Zcash dev fund, community platforms and initiatives, like Gitcoin Grants, provide incentive for developers and teams to fix bugs, increase efficiency, improve UX, pitch ideas, and build out applications.
+In addition to Zcash Community Grants, community platforms and initiatives provide Incentives for developers and teams to fix bugs, increase efficiency, improve UX, pitch ideas, and build out applications.